 In March 2013 we announced the 87 projects awarded a share of £17.8 million for the second round of the Strategic support fund, a programme focusing on any gaps (geographical or otherwise) or development opportunities across the sector.

-Museum development fund
+Museum development grants programme

 We are also supporting a programme of national museum development support for smaller museums totalling £3 million per year.
 This has provided a network of nine providers across the country, in most cases run out of Major partner museums.

 In addition, we are running a suite of national, sector-wide projects and programmes, totalling approximately £3.25 million per year.
-This supports Accreditation and Designation development, the V&A purchase grant fund, the PRISM fund, subject specialist networks, support for Collections Trust and Culture24, and also the campaigns Museums at Night and Kids in Museums.
+This supports Designation development, the V&A purchase grant fund, the PRISM fund, subject specialist networks, support for Collections Trust and Culture24, and also the campaigns Museums at Night and Kids in Museums.

 Find out more about how we will deliver the Renaissance funding programme for museums.